Is it safe to have surgery done in the Philippines?

 I would ask about the equipment used (modern or outdated)

 I would ask about the hygiene standards

 When it is an unplanned visit like when I am in an accident, I just have to keep my fingers crossed and hope for the best.
 I know they do the best they can with the equipment available.
 And I know I have to keep in mind that I live in a developing country and that was a choice I made voluntarily, so I have to accept the ways of the land.

-Is it safe to have surgery in the Philippines
+Is it safe to have surgery in the Philippines?

 You can visit the Philippines for esthetic surgery, dental work as well as health issues.
 Mainly in Manila and Cebu, but also in some specialized clinics in other parts of the country.

 Is it safe to have surgery in the Philippines?
-I would say yes, depending on the doctor, specialist or surgeon, and depending on the quality of the hospital, the age of their equipment and the hygiene standards and your condition.
+I would say yes, depending on the doctor, specialist, or surgeon, and depending on the quality of the hospital, the age of their equipment and the hygiene standards, and your condition.
 Like in any hospital in the world surgery involves certain risks, For example, I certainly would not have a kidney transplant in a rural hospital in the Philippines.
 I think I would travel to a larger city and find a hospital with a specialization in that area.
 I know expats that have very good experiences with having heart surgery and even long surgery in state hospitals.
 Others have very bad experiences at Siliman University hospital where I had my good experience.
 It all depends, but overall I would say it is safe to have surgery done in the Philippines.
 If you chose your hospital and doctor wisely or when you book a health tourism package.

-Disclaimer: This article is written from observing and experience.
+Disclaimer: This article is written from observation and experience.
 And not from research or study.
 It is written from the perspective of common sense of hygiene and hospitals, but not from a professional point of view.